 What credentials does a prenuptial agreement attorney have?

 The credentials of a prenuptial agreement attorney are straightforward.
-They will have a Juris Doctor (i.e., “J.D.”) from an accredited law school and they will also be licensed in one or more states.
+They will have a Juris Doctor (i.e., “J.D.”) from an accredited law school, and they will also be licensed in one or more states.
 A state license means that the attorney took the bar exam in that state and passed.
 A state license is also required to be updated and renewed by continuing legal education at a certain cadence.
 You can check a lawyer’s license status on your local state bar association’s website.
-When looking for a prenuptial agreement attorney (or family law attorney), you will want to make sure that they are licensed in the state that you reside in.
+When looking for a prenuptial agreement attorney (or family law attorney), you will want to make sure that they are licensed in the state where you reside.

-How do I know if my attorney is high quality?
+How do I know if my prenup attorney is high-quality?

 If you are looking for an attorney who does prenups, you may be overwhelmed with the options out there.
 Who do you hire?
 How do you know they’re good?
 What should you look out for?
 We totally get it!
 Here are some things to look out for that may indicate you have found yourself a “good” prenup attorney: